-Yet orthodox Buddhist do not know the full true meaning of the lotus flower – they only know the part truths told to them by the organised Buddhist religion.
+When I was in South-East Asia gathering material for my book, In Search for Truth, it became apparent that orthodox Buddhists do not know the true meaning of the lotus flower – they only know the partial truths told to them by the organised Buddhist institutions.

 The lotus flower reflects human consciousness and experience, from the muddy roots of base consciousness to the higher realms of divine awareness.
 It symbolises the journey of man’s development and our quest for enlightenment.